 To delete an Automation, open the automation and choose "Delete Automation" in the top right:

-Automations are meant for continuing lead nurture and internal workflows, therefore automations will not be triggered when a contact is initially created.
+Automations are meant for continuing lead nurture and internal workflows, therefore Automations will Not be triggered when a contact is initially created (New Leads).
 This includes when contacts are added through an import, added manually, added through the API, or added through a Lead Flow.
 To automate your follow up when a lead is created, be sure to specify an Action Plan in your Lead Flow.

 Some Action Plans may contain steps to change the Stage or add a Tag, which may in turn trigger other Automations to run.